danielshaya/reactivejournal/README.md

 * `ACTUAL_TIME` This plays back the stream preserving the time gaps between the events.
 This is important for back testing and reproducing exact conditions in unit tests.
 * `FAST` This plays the events as soon as they are recieved.
-Use this when you are using RxJournal for remote connections or when using RxJounal to deal with back pressure.
+Use this when you are using ReactiveJournal for remote connections or when using RxJounal to deal with back pressure.

-### Can RxJournal be used in a low latency environment
+### Can ReactiveJournal be used in a low latency environment

-The intention is for `RxJournal` to support low latency programs.
+The intention is for `ReactiveJournal` to support low latency programs.
 The two main features to allow for this are:
 * Dedicating a CPU core to RxPlayer by using the FAST setting described above so that we don't have any context switching.